mdepp/hlda/README.md

 Installation
 ------------

-- Simply use `pip install hlda` to install the package.
-Or from this repo use: `pip install git+https://github.com/jreades/hlda.git`
+- To get the version from *this* repo use: `pip install git+https://github.com/jreades/hlda.git` (using `pip install hlda` will give you the original version that hasn't been updated for Python3).
 - An example notebook that infers the hierarchical topics on the BBC Insight corpus can be found in [notebooks/bbc_test.ipynb](notebooks/bbc_test.ipynb).